10 questions before getting married in France to ask each other before you start to plan your big day…

 9. Do I want or need a planner?

 If all these questions before getting married in France seem a bit overwhelming, it is a good idea to hire a planner from the start.
 She/he will take you through all these questions to plan your dream day.
 There are many planners in France so how do you choose?!
-As a wedding is such a personal event, find a planner with whom you have a good chemistry as you’ll be talking a lot to each other!
+As a wedding is such a personal event, find a planner with whom you have good chemistry as you’ll be talking a lot to each other!
 You can also do some research on their portfolio and the type of weddings they’ve organised before.
 Is it the kind of wedding you want?

 Planning a wedding can be a stressful experience so it’s important that you choose a planner who can take on the pressure before and on the day.
 Do they have proper experience in planning weddings?